jawher/roo-addon-wicket/README.md

 Roo Wicket Addon
 =======================

-An addon to Spring Roo that generates a Wicket-based view layer
+An Spring Roo addon that generates a Wicket-based view layer

 Building
 --------